andreywc/94870-portfolio/critiquebydesign.md

 In the two sketches I drew, I tried to change the type of visualization into bar charts to make it simple and easy for users to know the top cities of batting averages in cricket games.
 As I think the original color of the visualization is distracting and unfriendly to the eyes, I also changed the color and only highlight the one that has the highest data.

 #### Feedbacks on sketch 1 and 2
-I interviewed two person for feedbacks.
+Two interviews were conducted for feedbacks.
+Interviewees information:
-1. Student, 23 years old
+Student A, 23 years old
-2. Student, 29 years old
+Student B, 29 years old

 - Can you tell me what you think this chart is about and what is it telling you?
-1. When I look at the second chart, then I know it is talking about the batting average of cities that plays cricket games.
+A:  When I look at the second chart, then I know it is talking about the batting average of cities that plays cricket games.
-2. From the title of the second chart I inspect that the the chart is trying to show the top cities with high batting averages in cricket games.
+B: From the title of the second chart I inspect that the the chart is trying to show the top cities with high batting averages in cricket games.
 And I guess it also shows the total runs?

 - Is there anything you find surprising or confusing?
-1. If I only look at the first chart, I will think it is a graph about some places that play baseball as it mentioned "Batting averages" and "runs".
+A: If I only look at the first chart, I will think it is a graph about some places that play baseball as it mentioned "Batting averages" and "runs".
 So it can be confusing and misleading if you don't mention cricket games anywhere in the chart.
-2. Since I don't have an idea of how the batting average is calculated, the "runs" is confusing as I try to connect it with the batting average information.
+B: Since I don't have an idea of how the batting average is calculated, the "runs" is confusing as I try to connect it with the batting average information.

 - Who do you think is the intended audience for this?
-1. I think it is for people who knows cricket games?
+A: I think it is for people who knows cricket games?
 Since most of the cities aren't those that we usually think about when it comes to some major sports played these days.
-2. If the title is clear enough, I think anyone who is reading this graph in news or websites can understand the graph.
+B: If the title is clear enough, I think anyone who is reading this graph in news or websites can understand the graph.
 But maybe people who watch cricket will be more familiar with the data.

 - Is there anything you like or would change or do differently?
-1. I don't know is "runs" necessary to be shown in the chart since you may just want to focus on the batting averages.
+A: I don't know is "runs" necessary to be shown in the chart since you may just want to focus on the batting averages.
 Neither connecting it with the lines nor showing the runs data is meaningless.
 And you might want to show the accurate number on the top of each bar.
-2. The legends on the first chart may appear small, so maybe you will want to show them in the bar?
+B: The legends on the first chart may appear small, so maybe you will want to show them in the bar?
 (Or maybe you can rotate the chart).
 But I like how the color is highlighted in the second graph.

 #### Redesign sketch 3
 Based on the feedbacks, I came up with the following sketch 3 redesign.